Unread emails are more than just pesky, they're problematic. Ensure your employees receive and read all important correspondence with texting.

 - And finally, keep it professional!
 If you’re not sure how, check out these examples of professional text messages.

-Examples of Internal Communications to Send Employees Via Text Message
+Examples of Text Messages to Employees

 As we previously mentioned, the best texts to send to employees are ones that contain relevant and/or time-sensitive information.
 But what does that look like?
 Here are a few use cases where sending an internal communication or alert via SMS might come in handy for employers.